carpentries-lab/metagenomics-workshop/setup.md

 > This environment can be modified by adding or deleting tools in a file `metagenomics-Ubuntu22.yml`.
 >
 > In Ubuntu 22.04 copy this file [metagenomics-Ubuntu22.yml](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/metagenomics-Ubuntu22.yml)
-> to your computer and follow the instruction sin the [video tutorial](https://youtu.be/0Ks1k9gg3E0) {: .solution}
+> to your computer and follow the instructions in the [video tutorial](https://youtu.be/0Ks1k9gg3E0) {: .solution}

 > ## MacOSX